jessicasoaresfa/udacity-fend-p5-restaurant-web-app/README.md

 # Project Overview

-For the  **Restaurant Reviews**  projects, part of **Udacity**'s **Front-End Web Developer Nanodegree** program, the mission was to incrementally convert a static webpage to a mobile-ready web application.
+For the  **Restaurant Reviews**  project, part of **Udacity**'s **Front-End Web Developer Nanodegree** program, the mission was to incrementally convert a static webpage to a mobile-ready web application.

 ## Steps to complete the project